|Target version:||Release 4.0|

 As this required a database change, 4.0 would be a good target for this feature.

-#2 Updated by Ruben S. Montero almost 8 years ago
+#2 Updated by Ruben S. Montero about 8 years ago

 - Status changed from New to Closed